-Probably everybody plays this song because of Miles Davis, who was the first who didn’t resolve the song to E-flat.
+Everybody plays this song thanks to Miles Davis, who didn’t resolve the song to E-flat.

 Truthfully Miles’s conception seems to work better for the rest of the chord sequence, although the melody in bar seven, A-flat over a C half-diminished, is a little awkward.
 (Kenny Barron plays C altered dominant, which helps.)
 Davis also made the E-flat minor tag a full eight bars with an A-flat in the bass.